-Head over to those pages, and find or create context in which you can internally link to your new blog post.
+Head over to those pages and find or create a context in which you can internally link to your new blog post.

 With this strategy in place, you attract lots of traffic to your new blog post by people visiting your top pages.

 This strategy has great advantages when it comes to SEO too.
 When your newly published blog post gets lots of internal links, it increases the crawlability of your new post and thus blog post indexation will be faster.